srfoster/psychology-and-coding/README.md

 ![More than Two](./images/more-than-two.png)

 You may also notice that I implemented this simple graphical language without parentheses (i.e. a grouping mechanism).
-But adding this immediately allows for more complex programs, which might allow for new questions.
-For example: Does the code below play one jingle followed by two measures of silence?
-(It could, though I haven't implement that language.)
+But adding grouping immediately allows for syntactically more complex programs, which allows for new questions about reasoning.
+For example: Would people who understand the semantics of the languages above see the program below and be able to predict that it will play one measure of jingle and two measures of silence?
+(Note: It will actually throw an error -- but that could be easly changed.)

 ![Basic Expressions](./images/basic-expressions.png)